Exhibits

 May 21 - September 30

 In her recent book Marking Time: Art in the Age of Mass Incarceration, Nicole Fleetwood observes, “Prison art is part of the long history of captive people envisioning freedom—creating art, imagining worlds, and finding ways to resist and survive.”
 Our summer exhibition Finding Hope Within features works of art that have emerged through the carceral system in Vermont alongside historical artifacts from the collection of the Henry Sheldon Museum.
+The original artworks included in this exhibit were curated by A Revolutionary Press and Vermont Works for Women for their Finding Hope Within travelling exhibit..

 This exhibition posits art-making as a transformative, healing, and cathartic practice that can transform one’s relationship to community, to the environment, and to the self.
 The act of creation creates a spark of hope for the future.